 5 Credits.
 This course presents basic math and algebra principles used daily in the applied health careers.
-Topics covered will include the metric system with focus on unit conversions by proportionalities and dimensional analysis; representations of linear functions verbally, graphically, numerically, and algebraically; exponential growth and decay; logarithmic functions; analysis of proportionality of quantities; and formula manipulation.
+Topics covered will include the metric system with focus on unit conversions by proportionalities and dimensional analysis:

 MAT 135 - Mathematics for Machinist Technology.